Never Waste a Good Incident

 AI risk cannot be judged in the abstract.
 Organisations should assess AI in context, use NIST’s seven characteristics, and make appraisal a collective exercise rather than a solo compliance check.

-A working list, distilled from forty boardroom conversations.
+A working list, distilled from boardroom conversations.
 None of them require technical expertise; all of them reveal whether the programme is ready to be signed.

 A short letter every other week — one essay, one field note, one small observation worth keeping.
 No advertising, no reposts.